PowerDNS/pdns/docs/backends/bind.rst

-Output an extended status of a domain or domains, containing much more information than the simple domain status, like the number of records currently loaded, whether pdns is master or slave for the domain, the list of masters, various timers, etc
+Output an extended status of a domain or domains, containing much more information than the simple domain status, like the number of records currently loaded, whether pdns is primary or secondary for the domain, the list of primaries, various timers, etc

 ``bind-domain-status [domain ...]``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~